critocrito/sugarcube/packages/plugin-youtube/README.md

 }
 ```

+**Metrics:**

+- `total`: The total number of Youtube videos fetched.
+- `fail`: The number of videos that failed.
+- `success`: The number of videos that were successfully fetched.

 ### `youtube_channel` plugin

 Fetch a list of videos from a channel.
 A query must be configured to supply one or more channel ids.